Summer 2024 admissions

 Jacksonville campus

 The UF College of Nursing Jacksonville campus is supported by on-site nursing faculty members who serve on various UF Health Jacksonville and University of Florida campus committees.
-Students are taught by faculty members from the Gainesville and Jacksonville campuses via traditional classrooms, teleconferencing and web-based delivery methods.
+Students are taught by faculty members from the Gainesville and Jacksonville campuses via traditional classrooms, teleconferencing, and web-based delivery methods.
 Students rotate through the various clinical settings of the UF Health Jacksonville campus and the UF Health primary care and specialty care centers throughout northeast Florida.
-In addition to UF Health locations, nursing students are also placed at other clinical sites and medical centers in the metropolitan area.
+In addition to UF Health locations, nursing students are placed at other clinical sites and medical centers in the metropolitan area.

 Track Description

 The Accelerated BSN track builds on previous learning experiences and transitions individuals with undergraduate and graduate degrees in other fields into nursing.
 Courses and course sequencing in the accelerated baccalaureate option parallel the existing baccalaureate curriculum.
-The accelerated baccalaureate curriculum begins each May and is completed following four consecutive semesters of full-time study finishing the following August.
+The accelerated baccalaureate curriculum begins each May and is completed following four consecutive semesters of full-time study, finishing the following August.

 Why Gator Nursing?